Repairing or replacing school roofs is critical to maintain a safe learning and working environment.

 4. What should I expect during repairs?
 Should I be concerned?

-During the repairs you can expect to smell the asphalt especially near the kettle where the asphalt is heated.
+During the repairs you can expect occasional noise, dust, and moderate odours on projects utilizing low odour asphalt, especially near the kettle where the asphalt is heated, or weak odours on projects utilizing foam and cold adhesives.
 The effects of roofing asphalt fumes are usually mild and temporary and can include headaches, dizziness and nausea.
 Symptoms should resolve themselves within hours after exposure to the odour.
 There are no known long-term health effects.

 5. I have breathing problems.
 Can inhalation of roof asphalt odours aggravate my condition?